-Local Conversion Rate – The Most Important KPI You May Not Be Tracking
+Local Conversion Rate – Your Most Important KPI?

 The Google Local Knowledge Panel is rapidly evolving to become the primary source of company content exposed to most searches.
 Google continues to add functionality (address, phone, hours, reviews, popular times wait times, services, menus, ordering, leads, Q&A, descriptions, etc) and devote additional real estate for desktop and mobile searches.